Keep from falling into the lunch rut with these Pizza Pinwheels! Your kiddos will be begging you to make them all school year long!

 This is a sponsored post written by me on behalf of Shamrock Farms.
 All opinions and text are entirely my own.

 I was in the process of shopping for back-to-school stuff when Isaac said the storm was moving in and we would probably lose power because it looked that bad.
-I kid you not, it wasn’t even 15 minutes later and the power went out.
+Would you believe it, it wasn’t even 15 minutes later and the power went out.

 I figured it would come back on anytime … and we waited, and waited …. and waited.
 We checked the website with our phones (hoping we had enough battery power!!) for our local power company and we were optimistic when we saw our expected time for power to return – only to be crushed when that time came and went with no power.
 We would check the website again, get the new estimated time, wait again …. only to have our hopes crushed for over and over for more than 24 hours.